Awish-Senpai/ForgottenKeep/README.md

 # ForgottenKeep
 Discord theme for Powercord.
 The dark theme, that everyone awaited for so long.
 It's here finally!
 #### ForgottenKeep focuses on making the Discord default theme, even dark.
 This is pleasing to the eyes too.
-Redefined animations, and also some extra small animation touches everywhere, makes this theme unique from every other theme.
+Redefined animations, colourful buttons and also some extra small animation touches everywhere, makes this theme unique from every other theme.

 ## Installation